przemekff/boost-converter/README.md

 # boost-converter
 boost converter designed for ATmega microcontroller

-Check the source code for pin assignment and additional notes
+Check the source code for pin assignment for additional notes